SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I can practice for it every day until the date, I'm sure I can come up with something awesome by then," Rainbow confidently said.

-"Okay, thank you," Pinkie said.
+"Okay, thank you."

 "Now, what are you planning on bringing to the date, besides yourself?"
-Rainbow asked.

 "Rarity," Pinkie answered earnestly.

 "No, I mean what is your contribution," Rainbow clarified.

-"Oh," Pinkie replied.
-"I haven't figured that out yet."
+"Oh, I haven't figured that out yet."

 "What are some ideas you think you could contribute?"
-Rainbow asked.

 Pinkie sat there in thought for a bit, before she said, "I'm good at singing and baking sweets.
 Maybe I could make our dessert."

-"That's good," Rainbow said.
+"That's good."

 "But I feel like I want to do more," Pinkie lamented.

 Rainbow thought for a moment before she said, "Well, you said you're a good singer, so write her a song to show her your love."

-"That's a great idea," Pinkie said.
+"That's a great idea."

 Pinkie got up from the table and hugged Rainbow.
 "Thank you."